bartlomiejn/test-automation/README.md

 - Involves both application and the GitHub API
 - Single module example - same as above

-UI test suites use the `PageObject` pattern encapsulating app pages in a class.

 ### Potential optimizations
 - UI test suites duplicate the same code.
 Can be solved by:
   - Extracting a shared framework for UI test suites